 Artists are obsessed with their own minds.

 Artists aren’t necessarily obsessed with a craft.
-Artists are so obsessed with their own minds that they spend their lives trying to figure out what else is in there.
+Artists are so obsessed with understanding their own minds that they spend their lives trying to figure out how they work.

 And while they try, art just happens to come out.